verbb/formie/docs/developers/field.md

 --- | ---
 `placeholder` | The text that will be shown if the field doesn’t have a value.
 `defaultValue` | Entering a default value will place the value in the field when it loads.
+`validateDomain` | Whether to validate the domain when the value is saved.
+`blockedDomains` | A list of domains to block values from.
+`uniqueValue` | Whether to the value of this field should be unique across all submissions for the form.

 ### Entries